Empathy for the user

 During card sorting, participants organise topics into categories that make the most sense to them and can also help to label these groups.
 Card sorting gives content designers insights into the user’s perspective, language and logic.

-Treejack testing is a usability technique that helps content designers understand if users can find topics.
 Participants are given a range of scenarios and questions that evaluate where users go to find the information.
 This helps content designers understand if the website information has logically ordered, grouped and named information.

 Digital accessibility and inclusion